Atlantic puffin: Climate change

 Climate change may well affect populations of seabirds in the northern Atlantic.
-The most important demographic may be an increase in the sea surface temperature, which may have benefits for some northerly Atlantic puffin colonies.
+The most important demographic may be an increase in the sea surface temperature, which may have benefits for some northern Atlantic puffin colonies.
 Breeding success depends on ample supplies of food at the time of maximum demand, as the chick grows.
 In northern Norway, the main food item fed to the chick is the young herring.
 The success of the newly hatched fish larvae during the previous year was governed by the water temperature, which controlled plankton abundance, and this, in turn, influenced the growth and survival of the first-year herring.
 The breeding success of Atlantic puffin colonies has been found to correlate in this way with the water surface temperatures of the previous year.

 In Maine, on the other side of the Atlantic, shifting fish populations due to changes in sea temperature are being blamed for the lack of availability of the herring, which is the staple diet of the puffins in the area.
 Some adult birds have become emaciated and died.
 Others have been provisioning the nest with butterfish (Peprilus triacanthus), but these are often too large and deep-bodied for the chick to swallow, causing it to die from starvation.
 Maine is on the southerly edge of the bird's breeding range, and with changing weather patterns, this may be set to contract northwards.

 Tourism

 Breeding colonies of Atlantic puffins provide an interesting spectacle for bird watchers and tourists.
-For example, 4000 puffins nest each year on islands off the coast of Maine, and visitors can view them from tour boats that operate during the summers.
+For example, 4000 puffins nest each year on islands off the coast of Maine, and visitors can view them from tour boats that operate during the summer.
 The Project Puffin Visitor Center in Rockland provides information on the birds and their lives, and on the other conservation projects being undertaken by the National Audubon Society, which runs the center.
 Views of the colony on Seal Island National Wildlife Refuge can be viewed via live cams during the breeding season.

 Similar tours operate in Iceland, the Hebrides, and Newfoundland.